zhill/enterprise-docs/content/docs/overview/windows/_index.md

 ## Supported Windows Base Image Versions

 The following are the MSRC Product IDs that Anchore can detect and provide vulnerability information for.
-These provide the basis for the main variants of base
+These provide the basis for the main variants of the base
 Windows containers: _Windows_, _ServerCore_, _NanoSerer_, and _IoTCore_